chess254/spring-boot-microservices-best-practices/README.md

 # spring-boot-microservices-best-practices
-Best Practices for Developing Rest-Based Microservices with Spring-Boot A service offers REST APIs for managing/consuming orders.
+Best Practices for Developing Rest-Based Microservices with Spring-Boot.
+A service offers REST APIs for managing/consuming orders.

 ## Owner